-Our love for bread is undeniable yet we still waste 900,000 tonnes of bread every year.
-Around 24 million slices every day.
+Our love for bread is undeniable, yet we waste 900,000 tonnes of bread every year.
+Around 24 million slices are wasted every day.
 That’s a LOT of bread.

 The Toast Ale Story

-Thanks to the wonderful food waste enthusiasts at Toast Ale, it’s no longer necessary for these perfectly edible bread ends to be wasted.
-The team at Toast experimented with bread from some small London bakeries to discover how this unwanted bread could be reused to make another food product.
-The result was Toast Ale, a deliciously malty pale ale, which launched in London in January 2016, and all the profits from its sale go to Feedback.
+The team at Toast experimented with bread from small London bakeries to discover how it could be turned into another food product.
+The result was Toast Ale, a deliciously malty pale ale.
+Toast Ale launched in London in January 2016, and all the profits from its sales go to Feedback.

-The team at Toast Ale have achieved an amazing result in such a short time and they’re very happy to have had the support of bakers in and around London:
+The team at Toast Ale have achieved an amazing result in a short time and are very happy to have had the support of bakers in and around London.

-Toast have also done a number of collaborations with other breweries, including Temple Brewhouse in London who’ve created an amazing ‘Brown Toast’ porter.
-Not content to stop there (there is an enormous amount of bread waiting to be brewed, after all), Toast recently ran a successful crowdfunding campaign for a US launch and are now brewing an American Pale Ale in New York.
+Toast also have a few collaborations with other breweries.
+These include Temple Brewhouse in London who’ve created an amazing ‘Brown Toast’ porter.
+Not content to stop there (there is an enormous amount of bread food waste waiting to be brewed, after all), Toast ran a successful crowdfunding campaign for a US launch.
+They’re now brewing an American Pale Ale in New York.

 Reduce, Reuse Food Waste, Then Recycle